Singapore tycoon Robert Ng, 3 children to be designated 'politically significant persons' under foreign interference law over links to China body

 According to an online news article by Hong Kong-based newspaper Ta Kung Pao, Mr David Ng has been a member of the Fujian Provincial Committee of the CPPCC.

 This is the second time MHA has announced its intention to designate individuals under FICA provisions.
-The first person to be served this notice was Singaporean businessman Philip Chan Man Ping, who received the designation on Feb 2, 2024.
+The first person to be served this notice was Singaporean businessman Philip Chan Man Ping, who later received the designation on Feb 26, 2024.

 At the time of his designation, Mr Chan - who immigrated from Hong Kong and eventually became a Singapore citizen - was known to be associated with the CPPCC.
 He was also involved in grassroots and fundraising efforts in Singapore for over a decade.